quarterbit/SoftwareDefinedCarMap/README.md

 ## Tools
-A possible tool of choice to edit the svg file or to export a PNG is https://inkscape.org/ A nice combination is to be doen with using tools like https://prezi.com/
+A possible tool of choice to edit the svg file or to export a PNG is https://inkscape.org/
 <br>

 ## License